 Your mental health needs a moment.
 When you aren’t seeing daily drops or daily spikes in anything, you will be more realistic in your writing.
 If one day of editing didn’t work, you can still see there is more days before a book has to be published.

 2) You don’t think like a day trader when it comes to money:

 You have to have a book published, you have to monetize your blog (a highly recommended book is How To Make Money Blogging one which every one of the team here at Living a Life of Writing have read.)
 You to learn SEO or this will all fail.
 That doesn’t sound like a happy writer.
 That sounds like a writer on the verge of burnout.
 Burnout isn’t pretty.

 If you worry about money, and you only look at one day, you won’t see what is working for your books or your blogs.
 It only seeing overall trends that can help a writer.
 If a blog is ten years old, but it is only now hitting its stride, but it was only the last two years which made the difference, it is time to see the big picture.

-Life changes things on everyone.
+Life changes things, or more specifically life will change for everyone at some point.
 There isn’t a time when small events happen, but if you’re thinking of how many blog posts you need to write in a day, or how much social networking needs to be done, you won’t be able to focus.

-If you have to change direction and you are thinking of the big picture, you can feel far more confident in knowing you’ve got all the information, and you can still be sure it’s the best one for your career as a writer.
-We all want to ‘live, life, write’ but if you can’t see the big picture, you change in direction might be fast, but it won’t leave you feeling confident.
+If you have to change direction and if you are thinking of the big picture, you can feel far more confident in knowing you’ve got all the information, and you can still be sure it’s the best one for your career as a writer.
+We all want to ‘live, life, write’ (pardon the pun) but if you can’t see the big picture, or even know if the direction you are heading is the right one, your change in direction might be fast, but it won’t leave you feeling confident.

 Changing your small picture plans isn’t easy- but it’s worth it in the long term.